MarcusKerr/silver-bars-marketplace/README.md

 * Rspec - Teating framework for Feature and Unit tests
 * Simplecov - Code coverage tool
 * Travis CI - Conitinuous Intergration tool monitoring state of master branch with each push
-* Rubocop - For linting Ruby syntax and conforming to a populat style guide
+* Rubocop - For linting Ruby syntax and conforming to a popular style guide

 ## Code extract: